bramses/bramses-highly-opinionated-vault-2023/README.md

 A project you are currently working on will go under the `_PARA/Projects` folder.
 You can use the [ribbon commands](#ribbon-commands) to interface directly with active projects with the help of macros and user scripts.

+When a project is finished, the folder is moved to the `_PARA/Archive` folder.
+For future projects if there was a particularly helpful resource, you can "summon" it by looking in the Resources of your Archived project.

+Publishing the WIP resources is a great way to show your work!

+> Once a day, after you’ve done your day’s work, go back to your documentation and find one little piece of your process that you can share.
+Where you are in your process will determine what that piece is.
+If you’re in the very early stages, share your influences and what’s inspiring you.
+If you’re in the middle of executing a project, write about your methods or share works in progress.
+If you’ve just completed a project, show the final product, share scraps from the cutting-room floor, or write about what you learned.
+If you have lots of projects out into the world, you can report on how they’re doing—you can tell stories about how people are interacting with your work. ([Location 211](https://readwise.io/to_kindle?action=open&asin=B00GU2RGGI&location=211))
+>
+> Show Your Work! - Austin Kleon

+### Daily Note Domination

+Last but not least, the Daily Note Workflow allows for capture of events, thoughts, and to-dos in the real world.
+In the Daily Note Template, you can easily move up to the weekly note and the quarterly note that a daily note belongs to.
+In addition, the ribbon command `Capture Thought` allows for quick capture to the current daily note.

 ### Folder Structure

 The following is the folder structure used by BHOV-2023, along with short descriptions as to why each exists.